sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 development of an [electronic procurement system](https://buyandsell.gc.ca/initiatives-and-programs/the-electronic-procurement-solution/about), enabling [agile procurement](https://www.tpsgc-pwgsc.gc.ca/app-acq/ma-bb/appagile-proagile-eng.html), [social procurement pilots](https://buyandsell.gc.ca/procurement-data/tender-notice/PW-18-00828087) and [contract language simplification](https://www.tpsgc-pwgsc.gc.ca/app-acq/ma-bb/simpcont-simpcont-eng.html).
 Interestingly, Low Dollar
 Value (LDV) procurements don't seem to make the list for procurement modernization priorities.
 This could be because these procurements are low risk and generally don't make headline news.
-However for this same reason they provide the perfect opportunity for procurement and IT experimentation.
+However, for this same reason they provide the perfect opportunity for procurement and IT experimentation.

 Imagine that you manage an IT product and a team member notices a bug in one of the open source components, but doesn't have time to fix it.
 What if you could post an opportunity for someone to fix that bug for $2K, select someone to do the work and receive the fixed and tested code within a matter of days?